NkululekoCyrilCele/random-quote-machine/README.md

 ## Description

-This project was created using Vite, React, JavaScript, CSS, HTML, and Node.js.
-It showcases a [brief description of your project's main functionality or purpose].
+This project is a random quote generator created using Vite, React, JavaScript, CSS, HTML, and Node.js.
+It serves as a Frontend Libraries freeCodeCamp project and demonstrates a dynamic quote machine generator.

+The primary goal of this project is to provide users with an engaging and interactive experience.
+Each time the "Generate Quote" button is clicked, a new random quote is displayed, along with its author.
+The project showcases the power of React's component-based architecture and leverages modern web development technologies to create a seamless and visually appealing user interface.

 ## Table of Contents